 ROERO ROSSO 2017

-In the glass, it reveals a very elegant garnet red, while the nose slowly discovers a balanced complexity made up of notes of black fruits (black cherries, blackberry jam, plum), but also beurre noisette, dried chamomile, violets, Virginia tobacco, chalk and a peculiar brackish touch.
-In the mouth: black cherry jam, chestnut blossom, anise, tobacco and white pepper.
-Tannic without being aggressive, it shows a perfectly integrated acidity.
+In the glass it reveals a very elegant garnet red, whilst the nose slowly discovers a balanced complexity composed of notes of dark fruits (black cherries, blackberry jam, plum), but also hazelnut butter, dried chamomile, violets, Virginia tobacco, chalk and a peculiar briny hint.
+On the palate: black cherry preserve, chestnut blossom, anise, tobacco and white pepper.
+Rich in tannins, without being aggressive, it displays perfectly integrated acidity.

-The first image this wine conveys is of eating bread, butter and black fruit jam on a hill, while the scent of flowers floats around you.
+The first image this wine conveys is that you are sitting on a hillside eating bread, butter and dark fruit jam, whilst the scent of flowers hovers around you.
 Joy, a simple, satisfying joy.
-It's hard not to smile while you stick your nose in the glass.
-But by the second, maybe third time, your mind begins to wonder at the complexity you have sitting there.
-Tobacco, dried flowers, chalk, a brackish smell, they all bring out the ancient composition of this hill when fish swam there and everything was covered in water.
+It is hard not to smile whilst you bury your nose in the glass.
+But already on the second, perhaps third time, your mind begins to wonder at the complexity you have sitting there.
+Tobacco, dried flowers, chalk, a briny smell, they all bring forth the primordial composition of this hillside, when fish still swam there and everything was covered by water.

 Text: Jonathan Gobbi